 1. The Japanese Covered Bridge

-One of the most representative spots of Hoi An is, without a doubt, the 16th century Japanese Bridge.
+Number one on the things to do in Hoi An and one of the most representative spots in this town is, without a doubt, the 16th century Japanese Bridge.

 The structure literally connects the two historic neighborhoods of Hoi An: the Chinese and the Japanese.